 Neurofeedback (also known as Neurotherapy or EEG Biofeedback) is a method of training the brain to function more efficiently.
 By measuring and analyzing brain wave patterns, and providing feedback that helps the brain change inefficient patterns, Neurofeedback helps reduce the symptoms that prevent your child from learning.
 Anxiety, impulsivity, ADHD, and inattention can all be significantly reduced through Neurofeedback training.

-Neurofeedback training – delivered at our office in Surrey alone or with Behavioural Consultation and interventions such as child care worker support, counselling and parent coaching – has been demonstrated to significantly reduce or eliminate symptoms associated with Autism Spectrum Disorder.
-SOS Children's Village BC was one of the first organizations in the province to offer Neurofeedback training to clients and remains on the cutting-edge of this exciting treatment in Vancouver and beyond.
+SOS Children’s Village BC was one of the first organizations in the province to offer Neurofeedback therapy to clients of all ages and remains on the cutting-edge of this exciting treatment in Vancouver and beyond.

 BENEFITS OF NEUROFEEDBACK

 Neurofeedback trianing optimizes brain function: that means it helps the brain to re-organize and self-regulate more efficiently.

 When this occurs symptoms and complaints such as

 - better self-organization, and

 - high degrees of self-control